 By default, your campaigns will be sent from one of the generic domains we maintain (such as cmail1.com or cmail2.com).
 However, there is a setting in your account you can enable that will allow you to send your campaigns from your own domain name (i.e. yourbusiness.com).

 When you do this, you send strong signals to email providers like Gmail and Outlook that you are a legitimate business sending legitimate email campaigns, as spammers generally don’t take the time and effort to go through this process.

 So in order to help get your emails delivered, you should spend some time setting up your business domain in your email marketing tool (Campaign Monitor customers can do so by following the instructions here).
 It’s quick and easy to do, and will help ensure your email campaigns make it into your recipients inbox and drive sales and revenue for your business.

 Avoiding spam filters and getting your campaigns into the inbox isn’t usually top of mind for most marketers, yet it can have a huge effect on the results you get from your campaigns and can give your brand an advantage over your competitors.

 So as you go about executing your email marketing initiatives, think back to some of the tips presented in this guide.
-Make sure you’re sending to a permission-based email list, have configured your account to send from your business and are sending a relevant, engaging campaign.
+Send to permission-based email lists, configure your account to send from your business and send relevant, engaging campaigns.

 Doing so will not only increase your open and click-through rates for that email, but will send positive signals to email providers that will help ensure all future campaigns you send to your subscribers land in the inbox.